night0721/auth-bot/README.md

 cd auth-bot
 npm i
 ```
-### 7. Create a .env file and paste the code below, and replace XXX with valid value
+### 7. Create a .env file and paste the code below, and replace XXX with a valid value
 ```Dotenv
 TOKEN=XXX
 CLIENT_ID=XXX